Politics and International Relations

 Politics is a partner in Bristol Q-Step, which is part of a national initiative offering enhanced skills training in the social sciences.

 You will have the opportunity to spend half a year studying abroad at a partner university.

 What kind of student would this course suit?

 Few subjects are as directly engaged with the big issues as politics and international relations.
 Politics will suit those who are interested in the distribution of power and its effects, who exercises it, and for whom.
-The study of politics and international relations will help you keep up to date with current affairs and be able to critically evaluate them.
+The study of politics and international relations will help you keep up-to-date with current affairs and help you to evaluate them critically.

 Our politics students come from a variety of backgrounds, but many will be engaged with extracurricular activities that demonstrate their broader interest in the world around them.
 They tend to be independently minded and able to present their own opinions persuasively.